release-argus/Website/content/en/docs/Config/service.md

                                                   # (Full path to the key, e.g. `data.version`, not `version`)
       regex: 'v?([0-9.]+)'                        # Regex to apply to the data retrieved
                                                   # Will run after the JSON value fetch, or alone (if no JSON)
-    use_prerelease: false                         # Whether a 'prerelease' tag (on GitHub) can be used
     auto_approve: false                           # Whether approval is required for new versions in the Web UI,
                                                   # or whether WebHooks are automatically sent (required for their
                                                   # delay var to be used)